better-internet/radworks-docs/docs/understanding-radicle/faq.md

 on your machine as git objects — not on a central server!

 ## When will CLI tooling be available?
-We're working on it!
-We will introduce CLI tooling alongside of Upstream development.
+We're working on it! 🤞 We will introduce CLI tooling alongside of Upstream development.

 ## Can I backup a GitHub project on Radicle?
 Yes!
 Publishing a codebase to Radicle is a great way to create a peer-to-peer backup of your repositories.
 Maintaining a mirror of a project on Radicle is as simple as pushing to another remote.
-Read more about [creating and sharing projects][cp].
+Read more about [creating projects][cp].

 ## Can I replace GitHub with Radicle?